MichielCottaar/MCMRSimulator.jl/docs/src/off_resonance.md

 ## Myelin off-resonance
 The myelin surrounding some axons contributes to the off-resonance field experienced by the spins in the neighbourhood.
-Within MRSimulator.jl this off-resonance field is modeled in one of three ways:
+Within MCMRSimulator.jl this off-resonance field is modeled in one of three ways:
 - [As an infinitely narrow sheath surrounding the cylinders.](@ref Myelinated_cylinders)
 - [As uniform myelin between the inner and outer radius of an annulus.](@ref Myelinated_annuli)
 - TODO: as a spiral